sungnga/practice/css-and-sass/README.md

 // If the screen resolution is higher than 192dpi AND the screen width is larger than 600px, load the large image
 // Use a comma separator(,) to apply an OR condition
 // If the screen width is larger than 2000px, load the large image
+// NOTE: Safari browser does not support 'min-resolution: 192dpi' property.
+Need to provide a webkit condition for this
 @media (min-resolution: 192dpi) and (min-width: 37.5em),
+    (-webkit-min-device-pixel-ratio: 2) and (min-width: 37.5em),
 	  (min-width: 125em) {
 	  background-image: linear-gradient(
 			  to right bottom,